armandmcqueen/tensorpack-mask-rcnn/MaskRCNN_no_batch_convergence/README.md

 ### RPN Head Batch

 Needs to be tested.
-No p3s right now
+Can working on it

 ### To Add